 Connecting Hendrix students with Hendrix alumni is one of Career Term's biggest benefits.
 Our alumni are an incredible professional resource for students, and they are very eager to help students sharpen skills that will appeal to potential employers.
 They're proof positive that a broad, hands-on, rigorous liberal arts education from Hendrix prepares students for success after graduation.

-Career Term concludes with a morning of service projects in the local community because students learn about themselves, their values, and the needs of the world around them when they serve others.
+Career Term begins with a morning of service projects in the local community because students learn about themselves, their values, and the needs of the world around them when they serve others.

 "I majored in English, but I took enough accounting and economics courses to move in the path I wanted, which was leadership through business.
 I knew I either wanted to go into politics or business when I was 16.
 Hendrix was great for me.
 It was very small.
 It was even smaller than my high school, but it was a place where I could be a big fish in a small pond.
 One of my lines within the company is that we want to play where we can be a big fish in a small pond.
 That strategy is a lot better than being a small fish in a big ocean."